Awards & Accreditations

 and children in Wyoming.

-Campbell County Health (CCH) announces the successful completion of its
+Campbell County Health (CCH) announces that Campbell County Memorial Hospital

-DNV GL - Healthcare.
-By earning accreditation, CCH has demonstrated it meets or exceeds patient
+By earning accreditation, CCMH has demonstrated it meets or exceeds patient

 safety standards (Conditions of Participation) set forth by the U.S. Centers